Anusha-831/EduTutor-AI/README.md

 👩‍💻 **Team Members:** Koyyada Anusha, Muddassir Shakhan

 📄 **Initial Solution Submission:** As part of the hackathon requirements, we submitted a project proposal and functional overview.

-🔗 View Submitted Solution (PDF)
+(View Submitted Solution)

 We collaboratively developed this solution from idea to implementation to address the core goals of personalized learning and automated assessment.

+---

 ## 🙋‍♀️ Developed By

 ### Koyyada Anusha

-B.Tech - CSE (AI & ML) - Year: 2026
+B.Tech - CSE (AI & ML) - Year: 2022-2026

-Vaageswari College of Engineering
+Vaageswari College of Engineering - Roll No: 22S41A6693

 GitHub: https://github.com/Anusha-831